 "Why, Maryann, my dear, ye've bin an' mistook a good deal of what you've heard, intirely.
-This Flora Westwood is no cannibal, but wan o' the purtiest bit craturs I iver had the good luck to set eyes on; as white as a lily, wid cheeks like the rose, not to spake of a smile an' a timper of an angel.
-She's a parson's daughter, too, an' lives on a coral island in the Pacific Ocean, where the people is cannibals, no doubt, as I've good raison to know, for they ait up a lot o' me shipmates, and it was by good luck they didn't ait up myself and Master Will too-though I do b'laive they'd have found me so tough that I'd have blunted their teeth and soured on their stummicks, bad luck to them.
+This Flora Westwood is no cannibal, but wan o' the purtiest bit craturs I iver had the good luck to set nd of 10t her, and nan l to s to own ving dn't, I've him atin' his way best n' of 1 the afore him, . as I s'ow l won eyes on; as white as a lily, wid cheeks like the rose, not to spake of a smile an' a timper of an angel.
+She's a parson's daughter, too, an' lives on a coral island in the Pacific Ocean, where the people is cannibals, no doubt, as I 've good raison to know, for they ait up a lot o' me shipmates, and it was by good luck they didn't ait up myself and Master Will too-though I do b'laive they'd have found me so tough that I'd have blunted their teeth and soured on their stummicks, bad luck to them.
 But it's surprised that I am to hear about this.
 Ah, then, Master Will, but ye're a sly dog-more cunnin' than I took ye for.
-Ye threw dust in the eyes of Larry O'Hale, anyhow."
+Ye threw dust in the eves of Larry O'Hale, anyhow."